anecdotes, C.G. Jung, Celebrations, Funny stories

 After my quick walk in the river, we decided to have lunch.
 There appeared to be an events facility there, as well as a couple of restaurants.
 One was away from the river, and looked pretty traditional.
 The other was built on the river and had several venues to include a formal restaurant, a casual restaurant, and a self-serve Biergarten.
 We got a table for lunch at the Restaurant Terrasse Schwellenmätteli, and enjoyed some surprisingly good food.

 After lunch, we decided to walk back the way we came, mainly because the other side of the river was not shady and probably would have required climbing stairs.
-On the shady side by the Bear Park, there is an elevator that will take visitors to the top of the trail.
+On the shady side by the Bear Pit, there is an elevator that will take visitors to the top of the trail.
 I need to exercise, but these days, I have to pace myself, especially in the heat of the summer.
 I ended up having to duck behind a bush to pee… it wasn’t easy, because there’s a steep hill by the trail.
 But I could easily see I wasn’t the only one who did it.
 Some people left behind napkins.

 I was sorry to leave the cool river, but we needed to get back to the hotel and prepare for dinner at Zimmermania, a French restaurant Bill reserved a table at on the night of my birthday.
 So we headed back down the main drag, and got caught behind a lot of kids who had little situational awareness… along with their equally inattentive adult minders.